sento documentation

 A

-that operate as workers where work is dispatched to.
-However, the workers are created in the givenac:actor-context
+dispatchercontains a pool ofactorsthat operate as workers where work is dispatched to.
+However, the workers are created in the givenac:actor-context.

 [reader] IDENTIFIER DISPATCHER-BASE (:IDENTIFIER = NIL)